-Note: Before using this information and the product it supports, read the complete documentation for the product as provided in print, CD, or via the Internet, including the product User's Guide , the Warranty Information document, Important Notices document, Safety Information document, License Agreement for Machine Code (LAMC) document, and the Environmental Notices and Users Guide .
-Second Edition (April 2015) © Copyright Lenovo 2015 Portions © Copyright IBM Corporation 2014.
+Note: Before using this information and the product it supports, read the general information in the Safety information and Environmental Notices and User Guide documents on the Lenovo Documentation CD and the Warranty Information document that comes with the product.
+First Edition (November 2015) © Copyright Lenovo 2015 Portions © Copyright IBM Corporation 2014.
 LIMITED AND RESTRICTED RIGHTS NOTICE: If data or software is delivered pursuant a General Services Administration "GSA" contract, use, reproduction, or disclosure is subject to restrictions set forth in Contract No. GS-35F-05925.
 Lenovo and the Lenovo logo are trademarks of Lenovo in the United States, other countries, or both.